Spiri0/Threejs-WebGPU-IFFT-Ocean-V2/README.md

 This is a physically real ocean simulation using the jonswap ocean model and inverse fast fourier transformation.
 In src/ocean/ocean_constants.js you can use QT_OCEAN_MIN_CELL_RESOLUTION to have a higher resolution of the wireframe (even numbers only!).

 Important: In order for the live server to work here on github, I had to deactivate the SharedArrayBuffers in the ocean worker and use ArrayBuffers for it.
-I also had to deactivate the coi-serviceworker in the index.html.
-The coi-serviceworker is important for the SharedArrayBuffers.
-So if you download the repo I recommend using the SharedArrayBuffers and the coi-serviceworker.
+So if you download the repo I recommend using the SharedArrayBuffers.
 This is significantly more efficient.